nddpj00/toolshare/README.md

 1. Viewing and Navigating the site
 - :heavy_check_mark: *view* all the items in one place.
-- :heavy_check_mark: *view* individual items for further details such as price,description,availability and an image
+- :heavy_check_mark: *view* individual items for further details such as price,description, availability and an image.
 - :heavy_check_mark: *view* the items by specific type or category. ie Garden tools.
 - :heavy_check_mark: *view* the items by specific order. ie sorting by price.
 - :heavy_check_mark: *view* the items that are available.
-- :heavy_check_mark: *view* an items available date if currently unavailable.
+- :heavy_check_mark: *view* an item's available date if currently unavailable.
-- :heavy_check_mark: *view* how much the individual items are and a running total of all items chosen.
+- :heavy_check_mark: *view* how much the individual items are and the running total of all items chosen.
 - :heavy_check_mark: *view* items in a bag to be purchased.
 - :heavy_check_mark: *view* a selection of tools that fit my search parameters. ie name or category.
 - :heavy_check_mark: *view* articles about ways to help save the environment, money or space.